phthallo/dotfiles/README.md

 - Super + Enter for terminal
 - Super + M for Spotify
 - Super + Q to close the current program
+- Super + Printscreen to screenshot
+- Super + F for file manager

 [^1]: Make sure to install Spotify using Flatpak.